theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 ```
 ☝️ That will do it!

-#### CIs.
+#### Deployement and Hosting

-The great advantage of this is you don't need to wonder how your CI will handle the two steps, you just need to update the build command to navigate your directories.
+The great advantage of this is you don't need to wonder how your hosting and deployement service will handle the two steps, you just need to update the build command to navigate your directories.

 For Netlify for example your `netlify.toml` will look something like this: